FabricMC/fabric-docs/develop/entities/first-entity.md

 To store data on an entity, the normal way is to simply add a field in entity class.

 Sometimes you need data from the server-side entity to be synced with the client-side entity.
-See the [Networking Page](../networking) for more info on the Client-Server Architecture.
-To do this we can define an `EntityDataAccessor` for it.
+See the [Networking Page](../networking) for more info on the client-server architecture.
+To do this we can use _synched data_ \[sic] by defining an `EntityDataAccessor` for it.

 For our entity we'll make it dance every so often, so we need to create a dancing state that is synchronized with the client so that it can be animated later.
 However, the dancing cooldown need not be synced with the client.